-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to accounting standards and local tax regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to employment laws, health and safety standards and data protection regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006, accounting standards, and local tax regulations.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase reported revenue, and application of management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- Enquiries of the Directors, management, and the legal counsel to identify any instances of non-compliance with laws and regulations, including consideration of known or suspected instances of fraud; - Evaluation of management's controls designed to prevent and detect irregularities; - Auditing the risk of management override of controls, including testing journal entries and other adjustments for appropriateness and evaluating the business rationale of significant transactions outside the normal course of business.
-In particular any journal entries posted with unusual account combinations, unusual words or those posted by senior management; - Reviewing minutes of meetings of those charged with governance; - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulations; and - Challenging assumptions and judgements made by management in determining significant accounting estimates
+- Enquiries of the Directors, management, and the legal counsel to identify any instances of non-compliance with laws and regulations, including consideration of known or suspected instances of fraud; - · Evaluation of management's controls designed to prevent and detect irregularities; - Auditing the risk of management override of controls, including testing journal entries and other adjustments for appropriateness and evaluating the business rationale of significant transactions outside the normal course of business.
+In particular considering journal entries posted with unusual account combinations, unusual words or those posted by senior management; - Reviewing minutes of meetings of those charged with governance; - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulations; and - Challenging assumptions and judgements made by management in determining significant accounting estimates